 BEST Irish Pub Salad Recipe

-For St. Patrick’s Day or any time of year, this Irish Pub salad is a crunchy salad with hard cooked eggs and cheese, served with a tarragon dressing.
+For St. Patrick’s Day, enjoy this BEST Irish Pub salad recipe is a crunchy salad with hard cooked eggs and cheese, with tarragon dressing.
 Watch the video!

 Friends, enjoy this Irish Pub Salad, a delicious salad if you’re hosting a St. Patrick’s Day bash!
 Irish food is not all about Irish potatoes, which so many people think, although you may want to try this Irish Potato Pie recipe!

 St. Patrick’s Day

 In the spirit of spring and St. Patrick’s Day coming up–true confessions here, being married to an Irish man–I’ve never really made a “true” Irish green salad before!
 So, after almost 30 years of marriage, I finally broke down and made one this past week.

 Paul and I visited Ireland 11 years ago, so with my trusty memory (not always so good – ha ha), I put together this yummy salad for our family dinner last week, thinking back to the Irish salads we enjoyed in Dublin.

 It’s Not Irish Potatoes

 The first pub we visited in Dublin was the Davey Byrnes Pub, where we drank a very large Guinness upon arrival–fresh off the tap, met Paul’s cousin for the very first time (so exciting), and devoured an “Irish Pub Salad.”
 Everyone always seems to ask about Irish potatoes!

 The few days we enjoyed Dublin, it seemed salads were included with every meal, usually with some kind of pickled vegetable, tomatoes, eggs, and cheese.
 Of course you can substitue the cheese, but I used an English cheddar in my recipe.